dcnieho/Titta/readme.md

        issuing the `git submodule update --init --recursive` command will take care of that.
 1. Manual download:
     1. First download Titta and place it, unzipped if necessary, in your preferred folder.
     1. Then download MatlabWebSocket (available from https://github.com/jebej/MatlabWebSocket).
+Download the [currently tested version](https://github.com/jebej/MatlabWebSocket/tree/7454ab1564d3142a643a4d381f67206698abb8d6).
     1. Put the MatlabWebSocket directory inside Titta at the right location:
       `<tittaRootDir>/talkToProLab/MatlabWebSocket`).
 1. When running on Windows, ensure you have the latest version of the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019 and 2022](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) installed.
 This is the most likely cause of errors like "The specified module could not be found" when loading the mex file.